 - lowers risk of heart disease and improves cholesterol levels and blood pressure

 - aiding in digestion and improving overall gut function (since they are rich in dietary fiber)

 - supports weight loss (they are low in calories!)

 - great source of folate and iron

-How to Cook the Best Lentils
+How to Cook the Best One Pot Lentils

-The secret to preparing the best lentils, and one that I learned from my mother, lies in the way that you prepare the lentils before cooking.
-Most lentil recipes call for a quick rinse and draining of dry lentils before placing into the cooking pot.
+- Soak the lentils: The secret to preparing the best lentils, and one that I learned from my mother, lies in the way that you prepare the lentils before cooking.
+Most recipes call for a quick rinse and draining of dry lentils before placing into the cooking pot.
 But to get the best results, the key is to soak the lentils for about 10-15 minutes in hot water.
 This not only cleans the lentils (you will notice the dark brown coloured-water when you drain the soaked lentils), but it actually removes the gassiness from them.
 Meaning, they will be easier to digest and will cause less gas issues once you have at them.
 You could call it an old wives' tale, but it works.
 It actually works.

 How to Store Cooked Lentils